jrrk2/openstellina/README.md

 make status -> connects to the Stellina and reads its status

+make openarm -> connects to the Stellina and opens the arm (for maintenance).

+make init -> connects to the Stellina and runs a full auto-init.

+make observe -> connects to the successfully initialised Stellina and begins an observation

+make stopobs -> stops the previously started observation

 make park -> connects to the Stellina and parks the arm.

-make init -> connects to the Stellina and runs a full auto-init.
+make sleep -> connects to the Stellina and prepares for power off.

 More targets will be added later, I expect this script will be soon superseded by something more user-friendly.